- Energy Recovery From Tires Grants

 - Sustainable Building Grants

-Provided local government funding for projects that advanced the use of green building design and construction practices in California.
+Provided local government funding for projects that advanced the use of California’s green building design and construction practices.
 Grants are no longer offered.

 This program was designed to increase demand for tire-derived products by building the capacity and improving cost efficiencies of tire-derived product businesses.
 Eligible businesses applied for assistance to (1) evaluate and improve their business plan and operations, (2) enhance marketing efforts, and (3) test and certify new products.